Manic Nirvana

-Manic Nirvana is the fifth studio album by former Led Zeppelin singer Robert Plant, released 19 March 1990 on Es Paranza Records, Plant's own label.
-The lead single, "Big Love", reached #35 on the Mainstream Rock Tracks chart, and its follow-up, "Hurting Kind (I've Got My Eyes on You)", held #1 on the same chart for six consecutive weeks.
+Manic Nirvana is the fifth studio album by the former Led Zeppelin singer Robert Plant, released 19 March 1990 on Es Paranza Records, Plant's own label.
+Lead single "Hurting Kind (I've Got My Eyes on You)", held #1 on the US Mainstream Rock charts for six consecutive weeks.

 The vinyl release had 10 songs (five per side) rather than 11, omitting "She Said".

 "It has the savvy and emotional strength you'd expect from an adult," enthused Entertainment Weekly.